SEIR-7-06/react-intro/README.md

   ### What is Webpack?
   Webpack is a module bundler that can be configured to do all sorts of things in order to prepare our front end code into code that is ready to be sent to and read by a browser.
 For our uses, Webpack will take all of our React and JavaScript code, convert it into vanilla JavaScript, bundle it into a single JavaScript file, and then append it in a script tag to our `index.html` file.
 We can actually find this script tag by opening up the elements panel with our React app open.
 </details>

-At this point, take another look at the three files we've seen so far, `/public/index.html`, `/src/index.js`, and `/src/App.js`.
-See if you can trace the path that eventually leads to our `App` component rendering to the page.

 ## Code Along: Let's Code